Sustainable Practices: A Lifeline for Struggling Businesses Facing Bankruptcy

 The Financial Impact of Unsustainable Practices

-Imagine you're running a lemonade stand.
+Imagine you want to create a lemonade stand.
 You buy way more lemons than you need, and at the end of the day, you have to throw most of them away.
 That's money wasted, right?

 Today’s consumers want to buy from businesses that care about the planet.
 If customers see that your business isn't eco-friendly, they might decide to go somewhere else.
 Losing customers means losing sales…you get the idea.